 Heather Smith-Cannoy: Research

-“Deprivation of Citizenship: An Examination of the Rohingya Refugee Crisis” in Emerging Threats to Human Rights (currently under review).
+“Deprivation of Citizenship: An Examination of the Rohingya Refugee Crisis” in Emerging Threats to Human Rights (Philadelphia: Temple University Press) forthcoming.

-Emerging Threats to Human Rights: Resources, Violence and Deprivation of Citizenship, edited volume (currently under review).
+Emerging Threats to Human Rights: Resources, Violence and Deprivation of Citizenship, edited volume (Philadelphia: Temple University Press) forthcoming.

 “Sex Trafficking and International Law,” in International Human Rights: Human Rights of Women, Niamh Reilly (ed.)
 (New York: Springer Press) forthcoming.